jqlz/spicetify-installer/README.md

 ### Prerequisites

 - Ensure you have Spotify installed on your device.
-- Familiarity with command-line interfaces is helpful but not required.

 ## Usage

 After installation, you can easily apply themes or make further customizations using Spicetify commands.
 Refer to the official [Spicetify documentation](https://spicetify.app/docs/) for detailed usage instructions.

-## Contributing

-Contributions are welcome!
-If you have ideas for new features or improvements, please fork the repository and submit a pull request.

 ## License